 The Phase Out of R-22

-R-22 Refrigerant has been around for years and was used in residential & commercial air conditioning.
+R-22 Refrigerant has been around for decades and has been used in residential, commercial and restaurant equipment.

 If you have a leaking unit, merely 'charging it up' as many have done in the past will be expensive.

-Your unit will continue to leak until it is repaired or the unit is replaced if it is not repairable.
+Your unit will continue to leak until it is repaired or the unit is replaced if repair is not possible.

 'Leak stop' that is sold by some shops does not last if it works at all.
-Don't be fooled into spending your money.
+Don't be fooled into wasting your money.

 Air conditioners hold a varying amount of refrigerant.
-A typical 'split system', (meaning 2 pieces with an air handler or furnace inside with a condenser sitting outside somewhere), will hold from 4-5lbs for a small system to 15-25lbs for a larger split system.
+A typical 'split system', (meaning 2 pieces with an air handler or furnace inside and a condenser outside), will hold from 4-8 lbs for a small system to 15-25lbs for a larger split system.
 (Small = 2-3 tons Large = 3.5 - 5 tons).

 One ton onf cooling will take care of 400 sq ft.